harvester/ipxe-examples/vagrant-pxe-harvester/README.md

 At the time of writing this, latest version of Vagrant is 2.4.3.

 1. Download the RPM from the [releases page](https://releases.hashicorp.com/vagrant/2.4.3/) and install it using `rpm -i`.
+Installing a package outside of the package management tool `zypper` will mark it for deletion on the next run of `zypper dist-upgrade`.
+To prevent this, add a lock using:
+    ```sh
+    $ sudo zypper addlock vagrant
+    ```
 2. Install dependencies for vagrant libvirt plugin which we need to create virtual machines:
     ```sh
     $ sudo zypper install qemu libvirt libvirt-devel